+Editor's note: This IE is a proposal based on alternative 1 for NAS transport mechanism.

-8.7.10 Message container (for alternative 1)
+8.7.10 Message container

-The purpose of the message container information element is to transport a payload indicated by the message container type information element.
+The purpose of the Message container information element is to transport a payload indicated by the message container type information element.

-The message container information element is coded as shown in figure 8.7.10.1 and table 8.7.10.1.
+The Message container information element is coded as shown in figure 8.7.10.1 and table 8.7.10.1.

-The message container is a type 6 information element with a minimum length of 3 octets and a maximum length of 65538 octets.
+The Message container is a type 6 information element with a minimum length of 3 octets and a maximum length of 65538 octets.